What Is the FAFSA?

 - By printing and filling out a FAFSA form, then mailing it to the address on the form.

 We recommend filling out the FAFSA online.
 The online option offers useful tips to help you understand the questions, which can make it a lot easier to fill out and submit the application.

 When you fill out the FAFSA electronically, you’ll be asked to create a federal student aid ID (FSA ID).
 To create your FSA ID you will need your Social Security number, full name, and date of birth.
 You’ll use it to sign the electronic form.
 Because one of your parents also has to sign off on your FAFSA, they’ll need to create an FSA ID, too.

 When to Submit Your FAFSA: Understanding FAFSA Deadlines

 If you are planning on attending college in the next academic year, you should complete the FAFSA in the fall of your senior year.
-You can file as early as October 1.
+Students in the class of 2024 attending college in the fall of 2024 and other students completing the FAFSA will not be able to complete it until December 2023 instead of October when it usually opens.
 It’s a good idea to submit the application as soon as possible because financial aid is often given out on a first-come, first-served basis.

 There are three types of FAFSA deadlines: